Sheets To Labels

 Prepare the Google Sheet

-The best Avery label workflow starts with simple spreadsheet data.
+The best spreadsheet label workflow starts with simple data.
 Use one row for each label and keep the first row as field names.

 For address labels, a practical sheet looks like this: